drone/docs.drone.io/ruby.markdown

 tagline: Building Ruby Projects
 ---

-The following Node.js versions are available to your build:
+The following Ruby versions are available to your build:

+* Ruby 1.8.7-p370
-* Ruby 1.8.7
+* Ruby 1.9.3-p385
-* Node 1.9.3
+* Ruby 2.0.0-p0

-Please note that Ruby versions are managed using [RVM](https://rvm.io/).
+Please note that Ruby versions are managed using [rbenv](https://github.com/sstephenson/rbenv/).

 ### Dependencies